Tree-based methods for length-biased survival data: Tree-based methods for LBRC data

 which corresponds to the NPMLE of the conditional likelihood \(\mathcal{L}_C\) without specifying any distribution for \(A\) \parencite{wang1991nonparametric}.

-Conditional inference forests are an ensemble of CITs which employs a prediction procedure based on an adaptive local weighting scheme \parencite{hothorn2004bagging, meinshausen2006quantile, athey2019generalized}.
+Conditional inference forests (CIFs) are an ensemble of CITs that employ a prediction procedure based on an adaptive local weighting scheme \parencite{hothorn2004bagging, meinshausen2006quantile, athey2019generalized}.
 Suppose that a set of $B$ trees are grown.
 For any new data \(\x \in \cX\), let \(\cN_b(\x)\) denote the set of observed data \(\{\X_i\}_{i=1}^n\) that reside in the same terminal node as \(\x\) in the $b$-th tree.
-The "nearest neighbor" forest weight $\alpha_{i}(\x)$ are computed as
+The "nearest neighbor" forest weight $\alpha_{i}(\x)$ is computed as

 which sum to one.
 The weight \(\alpha_i(\x)\) measures the "similarity" of the observation \(\X_i\) in the original sample across $B$ trees in the forest.
-The unbiased survival prediction for the new data $\x$, i.e., \(S(t|\x)\), is then obtained by incorporating these weights into the KM estimator in \eqref{eq:L1}:
+The unbiased survival prediction for the new data $\x$, i.e., \(S(t|\x)\), is then obtained by incorporating these weights into the KM estimator in \eqref{eq:LT}.
+Note that prediction with a single CIT can also be viewed through the forest-weight framework, which, in this case, corresponds to the Kaplan–Meier estimate at the terminal node.